‘The root cause of all problems is incomplete Knowledge.’

 A Data Warehouse typically contains Dimensions (Objects) and Facts (Measures).
-A fact table is a central table in a star schema of a data warehouse.
-A fact table stores quantitative information for analysis.
+A fact table is a central table in a star schema of a data warehouse and quantitative information for analysis.
 But more importantly, it’s denormalized.

 Denormalization is a strategy that is used on a previously-normalized database to improve performance.
 In Datawarehousing terms, denormalization is the process of optimizing the operational data to improve the read performance of a database, at the cost of losing some write performance, by adding redundant copies of the data or by grouping data.